 Unlike other Greek islands, Hydra did not have a naval history, or much recorded history at all, prior to the 1600s.

-According to tradition, the first ship was built in 1657, which was rather ungainly and had —so the story goes—plaited vines for lanyards.
+According to tradition, in 1657 the first ship was built.
+It was rather ungainly and had —so the story goes—plaited vines for lanyards.

-Despite the lack of a maritime pedigree, the Hydriots were quick studies, and they also invested in their nautical skill.
+Despite the lack of a maritime pedigree, the Hydriots learned quickly, and they also invested in their nautical skill.
 They understood the value of technocracy.

 In 1749, a Hydriot named Ioanis Sourmpas established a school in the district of Upper Kamini in the town of Hydra at the present St. George school.

-This institution would become the Hydra Nautical Academy, training centuries of merchant marine captains up to the present day.
+This institution would become the Hydra Nautical Academy, training merchant marine captains for centuries up to the present day.